gdsc-uba/DSC-UBa-members-anonymous-remarks/remarks.md

 * DSC UBa is a cool environment for all tech lovers and I appreciate all those who are making efforts in putting DSc UBa on the map.

+* DSC has taught me about open source and exposed me to many tech related opportunities